Utah's Easy Access

 Have an early flight in from the northeastern United States?
 It's easy to get up for The Greatest Snow on Earth®.
 Besides, you've gotten up early to indulge before.
 We've seen the lines for cronuts.

 You don’t even have to fly to get here.
 Try a scenic train ride to feed your need for adventure.
 Amtrak's California Zephyr passes through downtown Salt Lake City between San Francisco and Chicago.
 Furthermore, after you step off the platform, phone for a taxi or schedule an Uber or Lyft request and up the canyons you go.
+Getting around Utah can be easy and effortless.
 Don’t expect same-day ski service by rail, but do expect to meet interesting people, see picturesque scenery and enjoy the pleasurable anticipation of a wintry mountain escape.

 Welcome to Utah

 You’ve landed.
 You’ve collected your baggage.
 Welcome.
 You'll be pleased to learn that the longest part of your journey is over.
-Ten of Utah's 14 winter resorts are easily accessed in under an hour with thousands of acres of open, skiable trails.
+Ten of Utah's 14 winter resorts near Salt Lake City are easily accessed in under an hour with thousands of acres of open, skiable trails for some of the best skiing in Utah.
 On a clear day, all four of the ski resorts closest to Salt Lake City (Solitude, Brighton, Snowbird and Alta) and both of Park City's resorts (Park City and Deer Valley) are within 45 minutes.
 Even Ogden-area resorts (Snowbasin, Powder Mountain and Nordic Valley) are just an hour away on average, as is Robert Redford's scenic Sundance Resort in Provo Canyon.

 The advantage of Utah's unparalleled access means less driving and more time for skiing and riding.
-The only real challenge is deciding if you want to stay in a slopeside lodge or a hotel in the city: maybe you want the nightlife of the Salt Lake City, Ogden or Provo metros, or maybe you want to sleep in an extra 30 minutes in the morning?
+The only real challenge is deciding if you want to stay in a slopeside lodge or a hotel in the city: maybe you want the nightlife of the Salt Lake City, Ogden or Provo metros, or maybe you want to sleep in an extra 30 minutes in the morning before hitting the slopes for some of the best skiing in Utah?
 Learn more about Where to Stay in Utah.

 If you're feeling up for a journey, set your sights on Utah's four scenic destination resorts (Cherry Peak and Beaver Mountain in Northern Utah or Eagle Point and Brian Head in Southern Utah).